nine7nine/CM-14-Android-7.0-Extras/README.md

 * app_settings_privacyguard_xposed_N.patch

-A patch that I wrote for Android M/N that makes PrivacyGaurd in CM behave more like AppOppsXosed for the Xposed framework.
-Most of the code was adapted from the AppOppsXposed plugin source code, Found here; https://github.com/jclehner/AppOpsXposed
+A patch that I wrote for Android M (and forwarded to N) that makes PrivacyGaurd in CM behave more like AppOppsXposed module for the Xposed framework.
+Most of the code was adapted from the AppOppsXposed source code, Found here; https://github.com/jclehner/AppOpsXposed ...

 This modification enables all of the permissions that Cyanogenmod hides or doesn't allow you to change.

-IMPROTANT NOTE: You can also modify system apps permissions, which can be very dangerous - great care must be taken, or you could break something! ...
+IMPROTANT NOTE: You can also modify system apps permissions, which can be very dangerous - great care must be taken, or you could break something, usually resulting in a bootloop! ...
 I mainly find this helpful to identify what permissions (system) apps may be using.
-However, there are cases where you may want to disable a particular permission, since not all system apps may necessarily trusted by the user
-(I'm thinking of some Google applications here! lol).
-But I only do this, *when I know that it won't cause issues OR I have made a backup and can revert settings, it it breaks something.
+However, there are cases where you may want to disable a particular permission, since not all system apps may necessarily trusted by the user (I'm thinking of some Google apps here! lol).
+But I only do this ; when I know that it won't cause issues *and/or* I have made a backup and can revert settings, it it breaks something.

 # platform_system_core